The 29 Best Things to do in Toronto

 Where to eat in Toronto

 Toronto is an incredible food city with numerous international cuisines available.
-From Michelin star restaurants to independent local eateries, Toronto has an overwhelming variety of places to eat.
+From Michelin-star restaurants to independent local eateries, Toronto has an overwhelming variety of places to eat.
 Here are a few foods not to miss and places we’d recommend to eat in Toronto.

 Foods to try: